SYSC 527/627: Discrete System Simulation

 30% Project (Proposal = 10%, Report = 20%)

-Graduate standing, a windows-based PC, web access, computer savvy.
-Some background in probability and statistics very helpful.
-Programming, per se, is helpful, but not required.
+Graduate standing, a windows-based PC (for Arena, can use the lab if desired).
+Some background in probability and statistics is helpful.
+Being comfortable with algorithmic thinking/programming/scripting may be helpful, but not required.